plone/training/deployment/plone_playbook.rst

 Quick review of contents
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let's quickly review what you're getting when you check out the Plone Ansible Playbook.
+Let's review what you're getting when you check out the Plone Ansible Playbook.

 Playbooks
 `````````